As a candidate for elected office, unless you are independently wealthy and self-funding your campaign, you need to raise money.

-A candidate that he had never given money to and had only met once had sent him a text asking for a several thousand dollar contribution.
+A candidate had sent him a text asking for a several thousand dollar contribution.

-Needless to say that candidate didn’t receive a penny let a long a reply to his classless text message.
+Needless to say, that candidate didn’t receive a penny let alone a reply to his classless text message.

 4. Through Another Donor

-Having a major donor serving as your campaign’s Finance Chair is great idea for any campaign.
+Having a major donor serving as your campaign’s Finance Chair is a great idea.

 Your Finance Chair usually knows other donors and can ask them directly for contributions to your campaign.

-A donor acting as your Finance Chair can set up in person meetings with potential donors you should meet and ask for money.
+A donor acting as your Finance Chair can set up in-person meetings with potential donors you should meet and ask for money one on one.